xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg/lesson.md

 It is discretized using central finite differences, leading to a symmetric positive (spd) matrix.

+This type of system arises in electrostatics incompressible fluid flow simulations, etc.

 ## The Example Source Code

 For this lesson, we will be using the executable `MueLu_Stratimikos.exe` from the MueLu package of Trilinos which allows us to test a variety of solvers and preconditioners.